vam2004/ps-mega-2023/schema.md

 - `.build` (where the compiler will put the generated files)
 - `~/.dynimport/` (the cache manager root directory)

+The testing function requires the **hello** database.
+Let's assume that the role **postgres** have database creation priviliges, then you can type

+	createdb hello -U postgres

+This will create the database.
+The program may use the role **postgres** to connect to database, if the program is unable to connect due insufficient priviligies, please create a issue.
 # The dependencie cache manager
 The algorithm used by cache manager can be simplied as:
 ```js